mattermost/desktop/README.md

 # Mattermost Desktop
 [Mattermost](https://mattermost.com) is an open source platform for secure collaboration across the entire software development lifecycle.
 This repo is for the native desktop application that's built on [Electron](http://electron.atom.io/); it runs on Windows, Mac, and Linux.

-Originally created as "electron-mattermost" by Yuya Ochiai.
+Originally contributed as "electron-mattermost" by Yuya Ochiai.

 ![screenshot_20](https://user-images.githubusercontent.com/7205829/136107976-7a894c9e-290a-490d-8501-e5fdbfc3785a.png)